Grounding

 Figure 1: A 110-volt power outlet in the U.S.

-Perhaps the most important point to make about grounding for safety and EMC is that ground is not current return.
+The most important point to make about grounding for safety and EMC is that ground is not a current return path.
 Ground and current return are both very important concepts, but they are not the same thing.
 Ground is NOT a path for returning currents to their source.
-Ground is essentially the zero-volt reference for product circuits and systems.
+Ground is the zero-volt reference for product circuits and systems.
 The concept of ground plays a critical role in design for safety and design for electromagnetic compatibility.

 An important part of designing safe electrical products and systems is knowing where and when unsafe voltages may appear on various conducting surfaces.
-From a safety perspective, ground is the zero-volt reference, and the voltage on every other conductor is the difference between its voltage and ground.
+From a safety perspective, ground is the zero-volt reference.
 For buildings, the ground reference is usually the earth under the building (or literally the “ground” beneath the building).
-This is convenient, because the earth is relatively large and all large metal structures (e.g. plumbing and cables that penetrate the boundary of the building) are easily connected or referenced to earth ground.
+This is convenient, because the earth is large and all large metal structures (e.g., plumbing and cables that penetrate the boundary of the building) are easily connected or referenced to earth ground.

 Building grounds are typically metal rods driven into the dirt near the power service entrance.
 These rods are connected to the breaker box from which ground is distributed to all power outlets through non-current carrying wires.
 They are also connected to any metal that is distributed throughout the building such as plumbing pipes or building steel.